Brisbane City Council Tramways Substation No. 8: Heritage listing

 Brisbane City Council Tramways Substation No. 8 (former) was listed on the Queensland Heritage Register on 5 August 2003 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former tramway substation is important in demonstrating an important aspect of Queensland's industrial development and is closely linked to Brisbane's suburban expansion in the 1920s and 30s and with the development of the electricity supply system.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The former substation is now uncommon evidence for an important mode of transport, which was discontinued in Brisbane in 1969 and for which much of the infrastructure has since been removed.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 In design, scale and materials, the former substation is important in demonstrating the principal characteristics of the Brisbane tramways substations.

-As a well-conceived utility structure, it is important as a fine example of the municipal work of tramways architect Roy Rusden Ogg.
+It is an example of the municipal work of tramways architect Roy Rusden Ogg.

 The place is important because of its aesthetic significance.

 The former substation contributes to the streetscape, its quality of design and materials enabling the prominently placed building to successfully combine function and a pleasing appearance.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 As a well-conceived utility structure, it is important as a fine example of the municipal work of tramways architect Roy Rusden Ogg.